Sarah Stewart has represented Australia at wheelchair bastketball. She first started playing in 2001 and within two years had made the national team.

 “I didn’t like the idea of causing pain to other beings.
 Also, being vegan seemed to fulfill that ideal of caring for others and the world.
 For me, health benefits, environmental benefits, socio-economic benefits, and so on, just continue to confirm how beneficial it is to be vegan.”

-Aware of the importance of a good diet when competing, Sarah enjoys a variety of foods including a love of chilli and lemongrass tofu, fresh veggie stor fries, roasted plaintain and aubergine, falafel, tempeh, coriander rice and fresh fruit salads.
+Aware of the importance of a good diet when competing, Sarah enjoys a variety of foods including a love of chilli and lemongrass tofu, fresh veggie stir fries, roasted plantain and aubergine, falafel, tempeh, coriander rice and fresh fruit salads.

-"I think being vegan makes me healthier.
-I certainly believe that vegetable carbs and protein (along with all their nutrients) build better, cleaner bodies (including muscles) without all the bad-for-you animal fats, etc., & trying to avoid causing pain & suffering along the way is a great thing too."
+“I think being vegan makes me healthier.
+I certainly believe that vegetable carbs and protein (along with all their nutrients) build better, cleaner bodies (including muscles) without all the bad-for-you animal fats, etc, and trying to avoid causing pain and suffering along the way is a great thing too.”